facebookincubator/velox/velox/docs/functions/window.rst

    expression FOLLOWING  -- only allowed in ROWS mode UNBOUNDED FOLLOWING

-The window definition has 3 components:
+More details:

-* The PARTITION BY clause separates the input rows into different partitions.
+* The PARTITION BY fields separates the input rows into different partitions.

-  This is analogous to how the GROUP BY clause separates rows into different groups for aggregate functions.
+  This is analogous to how the aggregate functions input is separated into different groups for evaluation.
-  If PARTITION BY is not specified, the entire input is treated as a single partition.
+  If PARTITION BY fields are not specified, the entire input is treated as a single partition.

-* The ORDER BY clause determines the order in which input rows will be processed by the window function.
+* The ORDER BY fields determines the order in which input rows will be processed by the window function.

-  If ORDER BY is not specified, the ordering is undefined.
+  If ORDER BY fields are not specified, the ordering is undefined.
-  Note that the ORDER BY clause within window functions does not support ordinals.
-You need to use actual expressions.

 * The frame clause specifies the sliding window of rows to be processed by the function for a given input row.